-Meet Nurx advisor Marius Commodore, MD.
-He’s a psychiatrist and internal medicine doctor who advises the Nurx medical team as they treat mild to moderate depression and anxiety through telehealth.
-He is also the Medical Director for Campus Health at Tulane University in New Orleans.
+Meet Marius Commodore, MD.
+He’s a psychiatrist and internal medicine doctor who has advised the Nurx medical team as they treat mild to moderate depression and anxiety through telehealth.
 Unless you’ve been living off the grid for the past two years you’ve been inundated with headlines about a pandemic-driven mental health crisis, and a shortage of providers available to treat it.
 We asked Dr. Commodore to go behind the headlines and answer our questions about the causes and treatment of anxiety and depression.

 Can you explain a little bit about why some people experience depression and/or anxiety and others do not—to the extent that we know that?

 I think that last part is important, “to the extent that we know that,” because we do not know that.
 It’s likely that there is some genetic predisposition.
 Most illnesses have their genesis in the genes somewhere, but what leads a genetic predisposition to become an illness is hard to determine.
 Some people under-produce neurotransmitters or probably have under-activity of those neurotransmitters in parts of the brain, so it’s not just about the levels of neurotransmitters but about parts of the brain and how they’re activated.
 The brain doesn’t operate in isolation—it’s part of a network, so how it operates could be impacted by the formation of its networks in childhood, or by illness or a head injury.
 It is not known why some people develop depression and others do not.
 We certainly know that psychology is the basis of the problem but we don’t have tools for treating it in a surgical, predictable way like we do with a medication like antibiotics.

 Is there a difference between depression and anxiety when it has no apparent cause vs when it’s linked to loss or trauma?